Discover Kenya : Literature (Comics / News)

 The effervescence

 The pre- and post-independence period saw an upsurge in publications focusing on political events, of course, but also, and more broadly, on folklore and societal issues.
-One of these forerunners is all too often forgotten, even though his career in the book trade lasted over 50 years and also led to his imprisonment for publishing anti-colonial pamphlets that he had written in Swahili so that as many people as possible - including colonists - could read them.
+One of these forerunners is all too often forgotten, despite the fact that his career in the book trade lasted over 50 years and also led to his imprisonment following the publication of anti-colonial pamphlets that he had written in Swahili so that as many people as possible - including colonists - could read them.
 However, what makes Gakaara wa Wanjaū (1921-2001) so special is that he devoted himself to promoting Kikuyu culture and was one of the few to use this language, especially in his works aimed at the new generation.
 He was the first to set up an association of Kenyan writers, theAfrican Book Writers Ltd. in 1946, and was also a publisher of books and magazines, keen to offer his publications at modest prices.
-But it was his Journal - 7,000 pages long! - which he kept while in prison, won him the Noma Prize in 1984, although those who acclaimed him at the time took little interest in his other literary works, and ended up regretting that he, the fervent admirer of the moderate Jomo Kenyatta, was not more radical in his commitment.
+But it was his Diary - 7,000 pages long! - which he kept during his imprisonment, won him the Noma Prize in 1984, although those who acclaimed him at the time took little interest in his other literary works, and ended up regretting that he, the fervent admirer of the moderate Jomo Kenyatta, was not more radical in his commitment.

 The generation to which he belongs, that of the 30s and 40s, also saw the birth of women destined for successful literary careers.
 Their eldest is Marjorie Oludhe Macgoye who, although originally from England, made Kenya her heartland.
 A reciprocal adoption that earned her the nickname of "the mother of Kenyan literature", given the quality of her novels and her commitment to local cultural life.
 A Farm called Kishinev, published in 2005, was awarded the Jomo Kenyatta Prize.
 The reputation of her younger sister, Grace Ogot (1930-2015), has spread far beyond the country's borders, although French readers cannot discover her works in their own language.
 She is a writer of folklore, which she sometimes pushes to the point of sociological study, as in The strange Bridge, where she examines the culture of Luo country.
 Her first novel, The Promised Land, explored the 1930s and the delicate question of marriage.
 Rebeka Njau is also interested in women's issues, from excision in her play The Scar to the weight of patriarchy in The Sacred Seed.
 In 1977, she published The Hypocrite and other Stories, a collection of her country's oral traditions.
 Charity Wanjiku Waciuma and Asenath Bole Odaga are also active in children's literature.
-Finally, it would be impossible not to mention the influential poet and playwright Micere Githae Mugo, who had to resign herself to exile under Daniel arap Moi's rule, an extremity to which novelist Philo Ikonya and feminist activist Wanjiru Kihoro also had to bow.
+Finally, it would be impossible not to mention the influential poet and playwright Micere Githae Mugo, who was forced into exile under the rule of Daniel arap Moi, a fate that also befell novelist Philo Ikonya and feminist activist Wanjiru Kihoro.

 New life